Ebiroll/esp32_sigrok/README.md

 # Input pins
 ```
 Pin 13-20 should be setup as input
-Pin 17 will be setup with uart test pulse
+Pin 17 is setup with uart test pulse
-Pin 15 uses the remote device to setd a test pulse
+Pin 15 uses the remote device to send a test pulse
 ```
-Only datasource live works.
+Only datasource live on the rigol emulation works.

 # Analogue
 ```